 Enterprise scale

-Trade note for Sitework Contractors: Sitework net profit margin is directly affected by the self-perform vs. subcontract decision.
-Sitework contractors who self-perform 80%+ of their scope carry higher overhead (equipment, supervision) but typically generate 1–3% better net margin than contractors who subcontract most of their scope — because self-perform retains the margin that would otherwise go to subcontractors.
+Trade note — Sitework Contractors: Sitework net profit is directly tied to self-perform percentage.
+Contractors who self-perform 80%+ carry higher overhead — equipment, supervision — but typically generate 1–3% better net margin than subcontract-heavy operators.
+Self-perform retains the margin that would otherwise go to subs.
+If you're below benchmark, check your self-perform mix before you check anything else.

 Three Reasons Your